Time for a short rant...

 Paint companies should find a way to simplify this aspect of their paint marketing.
 Rather, they seem to enjoy complicating it in the extreme, perhaps thinking that their proprietary code names will give them some kind of competitive advantage.
 It doesn't.
 It just needlessly irritates your customers.

-If all the paint companies can't agree on what all these catch words should actually mean, a clear standardized definition, then perhaps assigning an accurate numerical gloss value between 1-10 would work incredibly effectively.
+If all the paint companies can't agree on what all these catch words should actually mean, a clear standardized definition, then perhaps assigning a measurement-based numerical gloss value between 1-10 would work incredibly effectively.